StanForever/awesome-websites/README.md

 * [http://seoi.net/penint](http://seoi.net/penint/) : Draw anything and check what it converts itself into. :P
 * [http://sticker.exchange](http://sticker.exchange/) : The International Sticker Exchange Comminuty.
 * [http://www.staggeringbeauty.com](http://www.staggeringbeauty.com/) : Shake your mouse pointer vigorously on this website and have fun!
 * [https://ssd.eff.org](https://ssd.eff.org/) : Tips, tools & how-tos for safer online communications.
-A project by Electronic Frontier Foundation. 🔐
+A project by Electronic Frontier Foundation 🔐
 * [https://slackmojis.com](https://slackmojis.com/) : An *unofficial* directory of the best custom slack emojis.
 * [https://shutuptrackers.com](https://shutuptrackers.com/) : ShutUpTrackers is a socially motivated website that provides information for protecting your data security and privacy.
 * [https://www.submarinecablemap.com](https://www.submarinecablemap.com/) : The Submarine Cable Map is a free and regularly updated resource from TeleGeography about the map of submarine cables around the world.
+* [http://savethesounds.info](http://savethesounds.info/) : The Museum of Endangered Sounds.
+Click a thumbnail to take a listen down memory lane.

 ## T :
 * [http://typatone.com](http://typatone.com/) : Type some random stuff and enjoy the music.